staas-io/community/docs/getting-started/intro-python.md

 In this screen, you can pretty much control everything regarding to your stack/instance with just a few mouse clicks.

-Checking out your new domain by clicking on **Domain** button.
+Checking out your new domain by clicking on [Domain](){: .btn .btn-purple .ml-2 .mr-2 } button.
 It will open up your designated domain in a new tab.
 For now, it is just a basic page with a "Hello World, This Is STAAS!" message.
 ![](../../assets/images/getting-started/python-domain-default-screen.jpg)